Equality and diversity

 Customer Service Excellence

 The Customer Service Excellence standard was built on the legacy of Charter Mark.
 It was developed by the government to offer public services a practical tool for driving customer-focused change within their organisation.
-Between the two DVLA has consecutively held the standard for the last 19 years.
+Between the two DVLA has consecutively held the standard for over twenty years.

 Most of our information can be provided in other formats on request.